thagrol/Guides/README.md

 | nas.pdf | Building A Pi Based NAS |
 | netboot0.pdf | Network Boot A Pi Zero Via The USB Ethernet Gadget |

-While aimed at Raspberry Pi and Raspberry Pi OS, boot.pdf and fstab.pdf are also applicable to most modern Linux distributions regardless of the hardware platform.
+While aimed at Raspberry Pi and Raspberry Pi OS, cron.pdf, boot.pdf, fstab.pdf, and nas.pdf are also applicable to most modern Linux distributions regardless of the hardware platform.

 For corrections, additions, suggestion, etc. please open an issue.